 - 51. The PCC and the CC shall prepare a joint policy for the registering of interests and the receipt of hospitality and gifts covering officers and staff.
-The policy is published as appropriate on its website and the Force's website.
+The policy is published as appropriate on the PCC website and the Force's website.
 A register of interests and a register of hospitality and gifts shall be maintained for staff in a manner to be determined by the PCC. - 52.
 The PCC and the CC shall prepare a whistle blowing policy to provide a facility that enables staff, the general public and contractors to make allegations of fraud, misuse and corruption in confidence, and without recrimination, to an independent contact.
 Procedures shall ensure that allegations are investigated robustly as to their validity that they are not malicious and that appropriate action is taken to address any concerns identified.
 The PCC shall ensure that all staff are aware of any approved whistle blowing policy. - 53.
 To implement and maintain an adequate and effective internal financial framework clearly setting out the approved financial systems to be followed. - 54.
-The PCC and the CC shall notify the PCC CFO and the CC CFO immediately if a preliminary investigation gives rise to any suspected fraud, theft, irregularity, improper use or misappropriation of property or resources.
+The PCC and the CC shall notify the relevant CFO immediately if a preliminary investigation gives rise to any suspected fraud, theft, irregularity, improper use or misappropriation of property or resources.
 This reporting fulfills the requirements of Section 17 of the Crime and Disorder Act 1998.
-In such instances, the PCC, the CC, the PCC CFO and the CC CFO shall agree any further investigative process.
+In such instances, the PCC, CC, and the relevant CFO shall agree any further investigative process.
 Pending investigation and reporting, the PCC and CC shall take all necessary steps to prevent further loss and to secure records and documentation against removal or alteration. - 55.
 The PCC and CC may instigate disciplinary procedures where the outcome of an investigation indicates improper behaviour.